isomerpages/iras-taxacademy/_structured-tax-training/international-tax.md

 This course provides in-depth knowledge in international tax principles and concepts, with focus on specific issues on tax treaty and transfer pricing.

-[Registration Form](https://docs.google.com/forms/d/1HuOgJePufQMRMnb3QSMimHI1vNo2UzKaa4zhVcXz1KU/edit){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/brochure Int Tax L2 1 2021.pdf){:target="_blank"}
+[Registration Form](   https://go.gov.sg/l2int12022registration){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/brochureIntTaxL212022.pdf){:target="_blank"}

-**Registration is CLOSED for Intake 1/2021**
+**Registration is OPEN for Intake 1/2022**

-The next intake for the course will be held in Oct 2022.
+The next intake for the course will be held in Oct 2023.
 Registration will open six to eight weeks before the course commencement date.

 <a id="wu-ta-id"></a>
 ### **International Tax Programme Level 3 : WU-TA Advanced Transfer Pricing Programme**